5 Pieces of Life Coach Advice for Personal Development in Life After Lockdown

 Without the time and energy prison of a job, is this an opportunity to finally explore launching your own idea?

-3. Routine has become a saviour
+3. A good routine has become a saviour in life after lockdown

-What next?
-A simple morning routine impacts your mindset and how you will experience the day.
+Life coach advice: A simple morning routine impacts your mindset and how you will experience the day.
 It doesn’t have to take up too much time.

 This morning routine takes thirty minutes: